-How Long Will it Take for You to Finalize Your Auto Crash Settlement?
+How Long Will it Take for You to Finalize Your Auto Crash Settlement in Northern Arizona?

 It can take a long time to settle a car accident case.
 However, if you want to obtain all the compensation you deserve under Arizona law, you should not accept the insurance company’s first offers.
 They are probably far less than the full value of your claim.
 In addition, you should not settle your case until you consult with a skilled car accident lawyer.

 Once you negotiate your settlement, you will still need to be patient.
 It can take four to six weeks before the process of finalizing your settlement is completed and you have received your check.

 What Steps Must Be Completed Before You Receive Your Payment?

 It can be helpful to understand the steps you will need to take so you know where you are in the process and can move it along if the insurance company is dragging its heels on paying you.
 Here are the steps you will need to complete:

 Signing a Release

 The insurance company will first require you to sign a release of all claims form.
 In this legal document, you agree to waive certain rights in exchange for the agreed-upon payment from the insurance company.

 You should not sign a release of all claims form until a lawyer reviews it.
 Your attorney may need to negotiate some terms in the release before you sign it.
 While this can take time, your legal rights will be better protected.
 You must understand the basic clauses in the release, such as: